 F02M 35/04 - Air cleaners specially arranged with respect to engineMounting thereon

 An off-road vehicle includes a frame assembly, a powertrain coupled to the frame assembly and a plurality of wheels at least one of which is operatively coupled to the powertrain.
 A seating assembly is coupled to the frame assembly and a cargo box is coupled to the frame assembly aft of the seating assembly.
-A radiator is hingably coupled to the frame assembly aft of the seating assembly and is configured to pivot aftwardly from an operating configuration to an access configuration.
-In the operating configuration, the radiator has a forwardly tilted orientation in which a top of the radiator is positioned forward of a bottom of the radiator.
-In the access configuration, the radiator has a substantially vertical orientation or an aftwardly tilted orientation in which the top of the radiator is positioned aftward of the bottom of the radiator.
+A radiator is hingedly coupled to the frame assembly aft of the seating assembly and is configured to pivot aftwardly from an operating configuration to an access configuration.
+In the operating configuration, the radiator has a forward tilted orientation in which a top of the radiator is positioned forward of a bottom of the radiator.
+In the access configuration, the radiator has a substantially vertical orientation or an aftward tilted orientation in which the top of the radiator is positioned aftward of the bottom of the radiator.

 The present disclosure relates to an off-road vehicle having different features such as a frame having a frame structure, an engine assembly, an exhaust assembly, an engine mount assembly, a suspension assembly, a plurality of wheels, a hitch assembly, and other associated components.
 Embodiments of the present disclosure also describe a removable frame member facilitating the installation of the engine assembly from a seating area into a rearward portion of the vehicle.
 The off-road vehicle may further include an engine air intake assembly, an engine cooling assembly, a continuously variable transmission (CVT) cooling assembly, a vehicle cabin cooling assembly, a CVT housing assembly, a door assembly, a dashboard assembly, and other components.